 How long will it take to get my items after ordering?

 Most items are shipped within 5 days of receiving an order.
-Shipping in the US usually takes about 3- 5 days as well.
+Shipping in the US usually takes an additional 3- 5 days in transit.
 Shipping internationally takes considerably longer due to delays in customs.
 Special custom pole lengths take about one week longer due to the epoxy cure time between steps.
 Please do not delay too long in placing an order as we occasionally are back-ordered on some components during mid season.

 Do you ship pulks to areas in Scandinavia such as Norway, Sweden or Finland?